ASUS OC GUIDE

 SVID Behavior - AutoTypical Scenario, Trained, Best Case Scenario.
 It's used for AI Overclock.
 It adjusts its behavior based on what option you choose.

-AVX Ratio should be 0 for gaming.
-1 lowers the CPU Frequency with -100mhz, 2 with -200mhz etc. These days the games use AVX so there are scenarios that you can set it to 1 if you are not stable.
-Let's say you have games with & without AVX but that's your max OC & you crash in the AVX game.
-Its easier to set 1 instead of using OC software or going in BIOS to change CPU Ratio or BIOS profiles every time you playThat way you can have normal OC for Desktop use & non-AVX games and -100mhz lower clock on AVX ones.
-There is a possibility in some situations AVX instruction of 1 for ex. to be just as fast as 100mhz higher CPU Frequency (or faster).
+AVX Ratio should be 0 or 1 for gaming.
+AVX instruction loads are more intensive & the CPU temps increase significantly (Sometimes 15-20C).
+1 lowers the CPU Frequency with -100mhz when detects AVX instruction, 2 with -200mhz etc. These days the games use AVX so there are scenarios that you can set to 1 if you are not stable.
+Let's say you have games with & without AVX but that's your max OC & you crash in the AVX game/program.
+Its easier to set 1 instead of lowering CPU Ratio every time you play (unless you are OK with lower CPU clock)That way you can have normal OC for Desktop use & non-AVX games and -100-200mhz lower clock on AVX ones.
+There is a possibility in some situations AVX Ratio of 1 for ex. to be just as fast as 200mhz higher CPU Frequency (or faster)

 CPU Core Ratio - Sync All Cores (Lazy OC as I call it).
 DRAM Odd Ratio & DRAM Frequency Ratio better left on default or like its the screenshot, unless you know what u r doing.
 We're talking about DDR4 RAM here.
 DDR5 OC is different.